Summer is around the corner.

 - Racine SE, et al. (2011).
 Differential associations between ovarian hormones and disordered eating symptoms across the menstrual cycle in women.
 DOI:

 - Sawai A, et al. (2018).
 MRI reveals menstrually-related muscle edema that negatively affects athletic agility in young women.
 DOI:

-When we fall for fat loss myths dire consequences occur.
-When we’re promised quick results, but instead fall flat on our face it’s devastating.
-We’re less likely to try again.
+When we fall for weight loss myths, we suffer.
+When we're promised quick results, but instead fall flat on our face it’s devastating.
+We're less likely to try again.
 Obesity is surging.
 There are currently 175 million overweight or obese teens and adults in the United States.
 We need proper guidance.
-I won’t promise what I can’t deliver.
+I won't promise what I can't deliver.
 I promise you the truth.
-Changing your lifestyle won’t be easy, but it will be worth it.
+Changing your lifestyle won't be easy, but it'll be worth it.
 You deserve great health.
-Let’s start with a stand.
-Let’s make today the day we stop falling for these notorious fat loss myths.
+Let's start with a stand.
+Let's make today the day we stop falling for these notorious weight loss myths.